refractproject/refract-spec/namespaces/api-description-namespace.md

 - `attributes`
     - `meta` (array[Member Element]) - Arbitrary metadata

-        Note the "class" of the Member Element can be used to distinguish the source of metadata as follows:
+        Note the "classes" of the Member Element can be used to distinguish the source of metadata as follows:

         - Class `user` - User-specific metadata.
 Metadata written in the source.